 The mission of the University of Arkansas Office for Sustainability (OFS) is to motivate, facilitate, and coordinate innovation and change through partnerships with faculty, students, and staff across administrative units to create a culture of sustainability.

-The OFS uses the campus as a living laboratory for innovation by overseeing the implementation of the University of Arkansas sustainability goals.
-The OFS convenes the community to share best practices, evaluating and recommends new programs and policies that strive to serve as replicable models.
-This is in an effort to inspire students and future leaders, as well as facilitating coordination of research initiatives to expand our knowledge of sustainability solutions.
+The OFS uses the campus as a living laboratory for innovation by overseeing the implementation of the University of Arkansas Sustainability Goals.
+The OFS works with the community to share best practices, evaluate policies, and recommend programs to build a more resilient Fayetteville.
+Together, we work to inspire students and future leaders as we facilitate coordination of research initiatives to expand our knowledge of sustainability solutions.

 Innovation Center becomes first LEED-certified Building in Arkansas

 UA is among the first institiutions to sign the American College & University President's Climate Commitment - pledging to become climate neutral by 2040.

 Three ESPC contracts are completed, representaing an over $50 million investment in energy and cost-saving measures across campus

 The first UA Climate Action Plan is ratified

 The university achieves AASHE STARS Silver